Commissioners and Executive Staff Profiles

 Prior to her state service, Erin was an attorney in private practice from 2003 to 2007, where she counseled clients and litigated cases with an emphasis on election, political, campaign finance, and governmental matters.
 Prior to attending law school, Erin served in the Attorney General's press office where she developed communications and media strategy.
 She is also a proud alum of the Executive Fellowship program run by the Center for California Studies.
 A native of Sacramento, Erin received her Bachelor's degree with honors in English and public relations from Marquette University in Milwaukee, Wisconsin.
 In 2003, Erin graduated from the University of California, Davis School of Law.
 She is a member of the California State Bar.

-Hyla P. Wagner is the General Counsel of the Fair Political Practices Commission.
-As General Counsel, Hyla serves as the legal advisor for the Chair and Commissioners on a full range of policy matters.
+Jack Woodside is the General Counsel of the Fair Political Practices Commission.
+As General Counsel, Woodside serves as the legal advisor for the Chair and Commissioners on a full range of policy matters.
 The General Counsel leads a team of lawyers and support staff to advise members of the Commission and staff on the interpretation and analysis of laws, court decisions, and rules and regulations affecting the Commission.
 In addition, the General Counsel coordinates litigation strategy, ensures that consistent and sound advice is given by staff, and coordinates the development of legislative proposals, regulations and Commission opinions.

 The lawyers in the Legal Division are responsible for representing the Commission in court and administrative proceedings; promotes compliance with the law by providing verbal and written legal advice to individuals regulated by the Commission; drafting the regulations that implement the provision of the Political Reform Act; assists the Legislative Coordinator with analyses and drafting of legislation; coordinates legal discussions and compliance with other divisions; and assists with the preparation and arrangement of special hearings and reports for the Commission.